New Orleans-Metairie, LA

 Significant supply pullback into healthy demand.
 A supply constraint is forming — pricing power is shifting to existing inventory holders.

-New Orleans's 7 counties show moderate divergence — St. Bernard Parish carries the most risk (Elevated) while St. James Parish anchors the lower end.
+New Orleans's 7 counties show moderate divergence — St. Charles Parish carries the most risk (Average) while Jefferson Parish anchors the lower end.

 New Orleans, LA shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-St. Bernard Parish contributes the most structural risk (Elevated, driven by price momentum), while St. James Parish anchors the lower end (Below Average).
+St. Charles Parish contributes the most structural risk (Average, driven by price momentum), while Jefferson Parish anchors the lower end (Below Average).

 | County | Score ▼ |